tmobile/magentaA11y/_checklist-native/table.md

 ## iOS

 ### Developer notes
+- A container that presents rows of data arranged in one or more columns that may include interactive elements
+- A table is composed of table rows (see table row button component)
+- A table with columns and rows is not common in mobile because of the small viewport.
-- Table headers can be announced left to right in the heading row along with “heading” if necessary to add context.
-This is optional, as each column header will be announced with each cell in column.
+- Table headers can be announced left to right in the heading row along with “heading”.
+This is optional and duplicative, as each column header will be announced with each cell in every column.
 - If there is no content in the data cell, announce anything that gives the user this information, such as “not applicable” or “empty cell” along with the column header.
 - Generally, all content in cell is announced together, including an interactive element, if any.
 - If a table row is deleted, screen reader focus should be managed to the most logical place
 - All column headers must have a visible label that describes column (text or icon)
-- If rows have multiple identical buttons like delete or edit, the programmatic name must be unique for each row (Address delete, Phone delete)
+- If rows have multiple identical buttons like delete or edit, the programmatic name must be unique for each row (Delete address, Delete phone, etc)
 - Ensure scrolling is supported, if needed
 - Text must enlarge to 200% in each cell

-### See the Details section for a specific control for interactivity guidance
+### See the Details section for a specific control for interactive guidance

 - **UIKit**
   -  Use `UITableViewController` object to manage a table view
   - Use `TableColumn` for tables with more than one column